How to Pack Your House Items Efficiently?

 - Pack only clean and dry shoes.
 Fill them with crumpled paper to keep their shape.

 - It’s best to place them in their original boxes before packing into a medium-sized moving boxes.
 If you don’t have the original boxes, use a sheet of packing paper, place one pair on one of the ends of the sheet and roll it until the shoe is completely wrapped in packing paper, then add the second shoe and continue wrapping until you have made a bundle of the pair.
 Wrap each boot separately in paper.

 - Fill the box with the heaviest shoes at the bottom.
 Don’t put anything heavy on top of the shoes.If you need more specific information about shoes packing, check our complete guide on how to pack shoes when moving.

-Jewelry should be packed in a secure box, and transported together with other valuables in a box you can take with you during the move and carry with you.
+Jewellery should be packed in a secured box, and transported together with other valuables in a box you can take with you during the move and carry with you.
 Moving companies transport valuables only with enough insurance.
 Or check out some out-of-the-box ideas on how to pack your jewelry here.

 Pack linens, sheets and pillows in a clear plastic bags, so you can easily tell which bag belongs in which room during the unpacking.
 Seal the bags and use them to fill spaces in the moving van.

 - Strip the bed of all sheets and bedding and pack them separately.